-- Part 1: Reasons Why iPhone Stuck in Reboot Loop
+- Part 1.
+Why Is My iPhone Stuck in a Boot Loop?

 Part 1.
-Why Does Your iPhone Get Stuck in a Reboot Loop?
+Why Is My iPhone Stuck in a Boot Loop?

 "Why my iPhone keeps restarting?" might be the first question you would ask upon meeting this issue.
 It is important that you understand the causes, and we have listed the main ones below:

-1. Interruption of Update and Factory Reset: When iPhone got interrupted while updating and factory resetting, it is very likely to fall into a boot loop.
+Interruption of Update and Factory Reset: When the iPhone got interrupted while updating and factory resetting, it is very likely to fall into a boot loop.

-3. Jailbreaking iPhone: Your iPhone could breakdown if you try to jailbreak and fail to complete the process.
-Even when you successfully completed the jailbreak process, the iPhone can still fall into a boot loop, resulting from a malware it caught in the process.
+Jailbreaking iPhone: Your iPhone could break down if you try to jailbreak and fail to complete the process.
+Even when you successfully completed the jailbreak process, the iPhone can still fall into a boot loop, resulting from malware caught in the process.

 Force start is probably the easiest and simple approach for breaking your iPhone reboot loop.
-Reboot operations vary from different iPhones.
+Reboot operations vary for different iPhones.
 Thus, we have enclosed a force reboot guide below.

 For iPhone 7 and 7 Plus, press the Sleep/Wake and Volume Down buttons simultaneously and your device will restart automatically.

-For iPhone 8, iPhone X or later, you need to press the Volume Up button and release it immediately, then press the Volume Download button and release it quickly; next press the Power button until you see the Apple logo.
+For iPhone 8, iPhone X, or later, you need to press the Volume Up button and release it immediately, then press the Volume Down button and release it quickly; next press the Power button until you see the Apple logo.

 Update iOS could fix the bugs or system errors that your iPhone is suffering from.
 After force rebooting your iPhone, your iPhone should now become normal for the time being.
 Updating iOS now could prevent the boot loop from happening again, especially when the boot loop is caused by the interruption of the update process.

-I know this is a surprise, but most people do not know that iTunes actually solves the iPhone boot loop problem.
+I know this is a surprise, but most people do not know that iTunes actually solves the iPhone stuck in reboot loop problem.
 Even after putting your phone on the Device Firmware Update (DFU) or recovery mode, you can still use iTunes to redeem your phone from the boot loop.
 Here are the simple steps you can take to fix the boot loop problem on your iPhone:

 Step 1: Use your iPhone lightning cable to connect your iPhone to the computer and launch iTunes;